 The terrain along this route is marshy and occasionally rough, so it may be much simpler to access the stone by car.
 Park on the right shoulder of the southbound lanes of I-295 near the "Maryland Welcomes You" sign and walk west into the forest to a fence.
 Follow the fence several dozen feet north to reach a small hole.
 Enter the hole and walk west through the forest.
 Depending on your route, you may cross an empty field that once was a staging area for the construction of the highway.
 Continue west to a very steep hill (actually an earthen berm created to protect the highway from flooding), and walk north, keeping on the east side of the hill, for a short distance.

 As documented by Woodward, this stone once was next to the Potomac River at Fox Ferry Point, the terminus of an 1800s ferry line from the foot of King Street in Alexandria to Maryland.
 In the early 1950s, 1969, and 2016, the stone was moved northeast of Fox Ferry Point to save it from being damaged by the river.
-The National Register of Historic Places incorrectly states that the stone is east of Shepherd Parkway, when, in fact, it is west and nearly a mile south of the end of Shepherd Parkway.
+The National Register of Historic Places incorrectly states that the stone is east of Shepherd Parkway, when, in fact, it is nearly a mile southwest of Shepherd Parkway.

 Zoom to street map.